sergiokopplin/indigo/_posts/2016-02-29-build-a-github-blog-part-1.markdown

 *Or so I thought.*

-It's when I started to really wade deep into setting up a Github personal site and blog that I realized that it can be fairly intimidating to a non-programmer.
+It's when I started to really wade deep into setting up a Github personal site and blog that I realized it can be fairly intimidating to a non-programmer.
 I know just enough HTML and CSS to be dangerous and break things, which makes me the kind of adventurer that will start full throttle with a project like this, and get pretty far down a path before realizing I need to start over (several times).

 At this point, I've got this at a stable enough state that I can call it a minor success.
 Some of you may want the journey with the dead ends because you can learn a lot from those - I know I learned quite a bit from all the paths that didn't work out.